RF-dragon/Ramox/README.en.md

 ## Project introduction

 This project is based on `wxpy` and `win11toast`.
-It is a WeChat helper that sends all WeChat messages received to Windows 11 notification center.
+It is a WeChat helper that sends all WeChat messages received to the Windows 11 notification center.

 ### Project features

 - Concise, pretty, light-weighted
-- Quick and convenient replication to messages received
+- Quick and convenient replication of messages received
 - Highly customizable, can implement functions like auto replying and auto accepting friend requests by modifying the code a little bit

 ### Functions supported